What are the main factors to consider in deciding between breast implants or fat transfer to the breast?Plastic Surgery

 Implants and fat grafting can be combined in the same procedure and would benefit individuals who are/have:

--Wider set of breast .
+• A wider set of breasts.
 Adding fat grafting to the medial part will make it look more centralized.

 In such cases, combining both techniques will give leaner figures a more natural outcome.
 The implant will give it volume and shape.
 Whereas, the fat grafting is used to conceal the edges or outlines of the implants, especially if you don’t have sufficient tissue on the higher part of the chest.
 Additional fat would also give the illusion of a fuller cleavage.

-Each patient prioritize surgical outcome, cost and technique differently.
+Each patient prioritizes surgical outcomes, costs, and techniques differently.
 I hope all the inputs on this page helps you make a better decision.